Sombody101/ChameleonTerminal/README.md

 This is a project I created so I could learn Go.
 If you need an application to help with styling text, I would ***highly*** recommend using [gum](https://github.com/charmbracelet/gum) over Gecko.
 It has many more features and support.

+If for some ungodly reason you still want to use this, then I'd recommend using the rust port, [rgecko](https://github.com/sombody101/rgecko).

 # Gecko

 A command line tool that makes it easier to style text, with great speed!